 “We are we are doing everything to ensure that when we do re-open, our park will quickly return to the happy and cheerful environment which our customers remember,” he said.

-“Many families who come here take a particular pleasure in spotting our glorious wildlife, so we thought it would be great to celebrate this part of our natural heritage.
+“Many families who come here take a particular pleasure in spotting our glorious wildlife, so we thought the timber carving would be great to celebrate this part of our natural heritage.

 “James has had to hang up his chainsaws and chisels while the park is closed, but will be straight back on the job when we are allowed to welcome guests back.